Electric Oven Repair Cost

 How Much is Electric Oven Repair?

-The average cost of an electric oven repair is between £70 and £200.
-Exact costs depend on the particular fault, the oven’s age, the brand and whether it’s an integrated or freestanding model.
+The average electric oven repair cost is between £70 and £200.
+The exact repair cost depends on the fault, the oven’s age, the brand, and whether it’s an integrated or freestanding model.

-Local labour rates vary too, so this will affect how much you pay.
-London and the southeast are more expensive, while northern parts of England and rural locations are cheaper.
+Local labour rates vary too, so this will affect how much you pay for oven repair.
+London and the Southeast are more expensive, while northern parts of England and rural locations are cheaper.

 On occasion, a DIY repair is possible.
 For example, replacing the door seal or bulb is relatively straightforward.
 However, if you’re not comfortable dealing with electrics, it’s better to call a qualified professional for anything more complicated.